 How does the drug interact with Edicord 40 mg Injection:

-Taking Clarithromycin with Edicord 40 mg Injection together may significantly increase the blood levels of Edicord 40 mg Injection.
+Coadministration of posaconazole with Edicord 40 mg Injection may significantly increase the blood levels of Edicord 40 mg Injection, which may increase the risk of side effects.

 How to manage the interaction:

-Although there is a possible interaction, Clarithromycin can be taken with Edicord 40 mg Injection if prescribed by the doctor.
-Consult the prescriber if you experience side effects such as swelling, weight gain, high blood pressure, high blood glucose, muscle weakness, depression, acne, thinning skin, stretch marks, easy bruising, bone density loss, eye problems, menstrual irregularities, excessive growth of facial or body hair, and abnormal distribution of body fat, especially in the face, neck, back, and waist.
-Do not discontinue any medications without a doctor's advice.
+Although there is an interaction between posaconazole with Edicord 40 mg Injection, it can be taken if a doctor has advised it.
+However, if you experience swelling, weight gain, muscle weakness, depression, acne, thinning skin, stretch marks, easy bruising, irregular menstruation, excessive facial or body hair growth, abnormal body fat distribution, especially in the face, neck, back, and waist, consult a doctor.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Edicord 40 mg Injection: